xythobuz/xythobuz.github.io/input/blog/2022/2022_01_18_medion_crawler_e10_arch.md

 These are the basic steps we had to take, maybe it helps someone else.
 Some parts have been kept short, so always consider the current [Arch Installation Guide](https://wiki.archlinux.org/title/Installation_guide) as well!

-Prepare the storage (SSD as cache for HDD, as described [here](https://unix.stackexchange.com/a/443415) / [here](https://lucaswerkmeister.de/posts/2018/05/12/luks-on-lvm/)), with full disk encryption and format the filesystems.
+<del>Prepare the storage (SSD as cache for HDD, as described [here](https://unix.stackexchange.com/a/443415) / [here](https://lucaswerkmeister.de/posts/2018/05/12/luks-on-lvm/)), with full disk encryption and format the filesystems.</del>

+**Update:** Even though it sounds good in theory, the real-world performance of the encrypted and cached LVM setup was very bad.
+For this reason we backed-up the root, re-formatted both the SSD and HDD to simple ext4 filesystems, put the data back on the SSD and modified the fstab and bootloader to boot from the now unencrypted root (mounting the HDD for data storage, if required in future).
+Performance is much better now!

+**So leave out the LVM related steps below and create a normal root partition.**

 <pre class="sh_sh">
 # set disk mode in UEFI to AHCI